deeptools/deepTools/manual/GalaxyHelp.md

 If you just need a refresher of __how to upload data into Galaxy__, please have a look [down below](#upload).

-If you do not know the difference between a BAM and a BED file, that's fine - just make sure you have a look at this brief overview [here](https://drive.google.com/file/d/0B8DPnFM4SLr2UHY3cHNZdTFEcDg/edit?usp=sharing "NGS Data Formats") before starting your analysis as high-throughput sequencing data relies on several specific __data formats__.
+If you do not know the difference between a BAM and a BED file, that's fine - just make sure you have a look at this brief overview [here](https://github.com/fidelram/deepTools/raw/master/manual/PDFs/Galaxy_DataFormats_NGS.pdf "NGS Data Formats") before starting your analysis as high-throughput sequencing data relies on several specific __data formats__.

 If you would like to dive right into the analysis of BAM or bigWig files using [deepTools Galaxy][], [here](https://drive.google.com/file/d/0B8DPnFM4SLr2M0lZYkl6UEw2WGs/edit?usp=sharing "Visual Manual of deepTools Galaxy") is a __manual that covers the basic functions of deepTools__, starting from an overview of a typical workflow of NGS data analysis and ending with several different examples to demonstrate the power of heatmaps and summary plots.
+For more specific help, check our [FAQ](https://github.com/fidelram/deepTools/blob/master/manual/GalaxyFAQs.md).

 -----------------------------------------------------------------------------------
 ## Table of Content